 How To Freeze Strawberries

-Cut.
+Cut the top off.
 You can freeze strawberries with the stems on, but I find it easier to use them frozen when the stems are already off.
-So I always cut it off.
+So I always cut it off prior to freezing.
 Rinse again if you feel you need to.

 Dry.
-In order to freeze only strawberries and not strawberries with the water you used to wash them, let the fruit air dry for about 10-20 minutes.
+In order to freeze only strawberries and not strawberries with the water you used to wash, then let the fruit air dry for about 10-20 minutes.

 Arrange and Freeze.
 Line a baking sheet that would fit in your freezer with parchment paper.
-Place the strawberries onto a baking sheet in a single layer leaving some space in between.
+Place the strawberries onto that baking sheet in a single layer leaving some space in between the fruits.
 Put the baking sheet in the freezer overnight.

 Transfer.
-Once the strawberries are frozen, transfer them into freezer bags and place in the freezer.
+Once the strawberries are frozen, transfer them into freezer bags and place them in the freezer.

 Freezing strawberries this way will prevent them from getting mushy and sticking frozen together in the bag.